prydin/vrealize-automation-plugin-for-jenkins/README.md

 use it for SSH steps etc.

 ## Global settings
-This plugin allows you to configure the address of the vRealize Automation environment, as well as its API key.
+This plugin allows you to configure the address of the vRealize Automation environment, the API key, as well as whether Jenkins should accept vRealize Automation Servers with self-signed certificates.
 This is useful when you're only interacting with a single instance of vRealize Automation and allows you to omit address and credentials from the actual  pipelines.
 The credentials are configured as a reference to a standard Jenkins string credential.

 ![Global Settings](docs/img/global_settings.png)